krmarshall/TotalWarhammerDataParser/README.md

 - ui/skins/default/modifier_icon_*
 - ui/battle ui/ability_icons/resistance_* (put with the skins/default)

+WH2 has a lot of placeholder ui/skins/default that get hardcode fixed.
+So copy over imgs in that folder from WH3.

 XnConvert webp settings for different conversions:
 - skilltree related: quality 90
 - flags: lossless